makarasty/Windows10Activator/README.md

 # Windows10 Activator
-easy way to activate windows10 without using a key
+Easy way to activate windows10 without using a key

 # Supported products:
 - Windows 10 Home